conradhalling/jekyll-theme-chirpy/_posts/2025-09-01-august-2025-running-summary.md

 A year ago my running was going well, but I was experiencing soreness of my right Achilles tendon, and that prevented me from running a half marathon in Rhode Island in early September.
-That problem, fortunately has gone away.
+That problem, fortunately, has gone away.
 Earlier this summer my problem was in my left knee, with occasional but not severe pain.
 That problem has also gone away.